algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

 HUD In video gaming, the HUD (heads-up display) or status bar is the method by which information is visually relayed to the player as part of a game's user interface.
 It takes its name from the head-up displays used in modern aircraft.

+Fruits: There qre different types of fruits in pac-man.